MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues-pc-app.md

 If you still can't find your content, contact your administrator.

+## Deleting an asset from a step (from the bin) in the PC app will remove all previously placed instances on HoloLens

+If you're editing an existing guide, where an asset was placed in a bin in the PC app, and then instances of that asset were placed in the world on [!include[pn-hololens](../includes/pn-hololens.md)], note that deleting the asset from the bin removes all of the placed assets in space.
+Adding the asset again will not restore the placed instances.
+To restore, press the **Undo** button in the PC app to revert the change.

+## Uploading glTF files with dependencies across different folders might result in upload errors

+Some glTF files may have dependencies in other folders that the app may not have permissions to when uploading.
+This might result in errors or broken 3D models in the gallery.
+Please make sure you either have permissions to all dependencies, or that you have all of them in the same folder when uploading glTF models.

 ## I have an issue that isn't listed in these troubleshooting steps

 Please contact customer service: [https://docs.microsoft.com/dynamics365/get-started/support/](https://docs.microsoft.com/dynamics365/get-started/support/).
 This page can also be found by signing in to your [!include[pn-dyn-365](../includes/pn-dyn-365.md)] account and selecting the **Support** link.